-Thalassemia cannot be prevented in most of the cases.
+Thalassemia cannot be prevented in most cases.
 However, if a person has the condition or if he/she carries a thalassemia gene, help from an assisted reproductive technology expert may be taken when the carrier is opting for having a baby.
 The technology might help in giving birth to a healthy baby without any genetic defect.

 Use the citation below to add this article to your bibliography

 "World Thalassemia Day 2021: Objective,Theme, Date, Significance."
 Dashamlav.com.
 Web.
 30 July 2021. <https://dashamlav.com/world-thalassemia-day-theme-date-significance/>

 Dashamlav.com, "World Thalassemia Day 2021: Objective,Theme, Date, Significance."
 Accessed 30 July 2021. https://dashamlav.com/world-thalassemia-day-theme-date-significance/